Indigenous Health Incentive (IHI) patient registration and withdrawal for Practice Incentives Program (PIP) 012-10070040

 Note: the IHI system allows for patients to be registered at multiple practices.

-From 1 January 2025, patient registration will change from annual registration to lifetime registration.
-Under lifetime registration, eligibility for the IHI will start from the date of patient consent on the PIP IHI patient registration and consent form (IP017).
+On 1 January 2025, patient registration changed from annual registration to lifetime registration.
+Under lifetime registration, eligibility for the IHI starts from the date of patient consent on the PIP IHI patient registration and consent form (IP017).

 Patients under 15 years

-Are registered under the lifetime registration, however when a patient turns 15 and consent was provided by a parent, they will need to provide their own consent.
-Consent can be given by a guardian where the patient is not capable of providing their own consent.
+Patients under 15 years are registered under the lifetime registration, however once the patient turns 15 years and consent was provided by a parent, they will need to provide their own consent.
+A guardian can give consent where the patient is not capable of providing their own consent.

 Notification to withdraw

-The notification to withdraw process is to support practices to keep their young patients registered.
+The notification to withdraw process supports practices keeping their young patients registered.

 Every month, an automated process will run to: